tscanlin/developers.optimizely.com/src/content/integrations/index.md

 If you would like to partner with Optimizely to help support your integration, we highly recommend you apply for the [Technology Partner Program](http://optimizely.com/partners/technology/join).
 Becoming a partner includes many benefits including hands-on developer support and marketing benefits to help promote your integration to Optimizely customers.
 For more information about requirements and benefits of the Technology Partner Program <a href="http://pages.optimizely.com/rs/361-GER-922/images/Optimizely%20Technology%20Partners.pdf" target="_blank">click here</a>.

 <h3 id="create-an-optimizely-account">1.
-Create an Optimizely account</h3>
+Create an Optimizely developer account</h3>

-If you don't have an Optimizely account, just sign up for a [free developer account](https://www.optimizely.com/?modal=devsignup).
+If you don't have an Optimizely developer account, just sign up for a [free developer account](https://www.optimizely.com/?modal=devsignup).
 This account will give you access to <a href="https://help.optimizely.com/hc/en-us/articles/200040055-Optimizely-Pricing-Plan-changes-upgrading-and-downgrading#comparison">the full set of Optimizely features</a> and API access, but with limited traffic allocation.
 No credit card required.

 <h3 id="apply-to-technology-partner-program">2.
 Apply to Technology Partner Program</h3>